Follow

 Why would you want to change this?

-You might want to remove the button on a shared computer to prevent others from accidentally logging you out.
-On a personal computer, you might want it there for quick access to switch between user accounts.
+On a shared computer, you might want to remove the button to prevent others from accidentally logging you out.
+In an office, IT teams might hide it to enforce specific security policies.
+On a personal computer, keeping it visible allows for quick access when you need to switch between user accounts.

 What happens when you are done?